dkarthe/webjeda-blog/_posts/2016-01-19-how-to-add-author-box-to-jekyll.md

 <i class="fa fa-quote-left fa-3x fa-pull-left fa-border"></i>{{page.desc}}
 {: .intro}

+When I wanted an author section for my blog [Nallikayi Articels](https://articles.nallikayi.com){:target="_blank"}, I thought of differnt ways to make it possible.
+I had multiple authors and placing different code for different author was not practical.

-I can make a template, add it to every post manually and change author name, image and other details accordingly but it is not practical if you have many authors.
+I can make a template, add it to every post manually and change author name, image and other details accordingly but it is also not practical if you have many authors.

 I like how WordPress handles different authors.
+All you need is to add user.
+But for Jekyll we still don't have that facility.
+We are doing this the hard way.
 {: .clear}

-<div class="clear"></div>

 * Do not remove this line (it will not be displayed)